-If a student smells gas, they should make sure none of the gas jets on the stove are turned on and unlit as well as checking that the pilot light is burning.
+If a student smells gas, he/she should make sure none of the gas jets on the stove are turned on and unlit as well as checking that the pilot light is burning.
 (There is a pilot light underneath the cover on the top of the stove and one in the oven.)

-If the gas smell is inexplicable, students should immediately call Facilities Management at 610-896-1096.
-If no one answers, or if the call goes to voicemail, please immediately call Campus Safety (610-896-1111).
-The caller should give their name and apartment address.
-If the smell is heavy, open windows and doors and immediately leave the apartment!
+If the gas smell is inexplicable, students should immediately call Facilities Management at 610-896-1100 (M-F 7 a.m. – 4:30 p.m).
+If no one answers, or if the call goes to voicemail, please immediately call Campus Safety (610-896-1111) – they are available 24/7.
+Please be prepared to give your name, building #, and apartment #.

 Students are permitted to have small (mini) refrigerators but they assume responsibility for any damages caused by the use of a refrigerator (e.g., carpet or other damages from leaking water, etc.).
 Students living in all residences, except HCA, should defrost their refrigerator often, and are required before Winter Break begins to remove all perishables from, defrost, clean, dry, and disconnect their refrigerators.
 Students living in HCA do not have to defrost the refrigerators, as they are self-defrosting.

 Refrigerators may not be placed in public areas, with the sole exception of in-suite common rooms.
 Refrigerators found in public places will be removed by Housekeeping and the owners will be fined $50.00.

 Refrigerators left after the College closing at the end of the academic year will result in an additional $25.00 fee to the owner, for a total of $75.00.